Punk Magazine Revisited (1976–1979)

 Another experiment essential to Punk's format was the fumetti, or “Photo-Funnies.”
 Holmstrom claims his inspiration for the now-legendary issue-long fumetti—“The Legend of Nick Detroit” (nr.
 6) and “Mutant Monster Beach Party” (nr.
 15)—came from the bizarre and anonymous Archie Strips, a 1970 “photo-comic” starring the Rolling Stones and Andy Warhol.
 Unfortunately, as well done as these epic fumettis were, they were complete bombs.
 Ironically, the best-selling issues of Punk, nrs.
 5 and 16, were, as far as Holmstrom is concerned, the worst issues.

 Some of Punk's experimentalism was almost noble, but a lot of what looked like experimentation was just part of the chaos.
-Whatever ended up printed in Punk was usually a matter of favors, compromises, whim and cash.
+Whatever ended up printed in Punk was usually a matter of favors, compromises, whim, and cash.
 The format would change drastically from issue to issue, and the only consistency the magazine had to its look was its inconsistency.
 Yet Punk did have a sensibility.
-Everything from the varied hand-lettering to the bizarre letters from inmates at an asylum, to their notorious “Top 99” list to their even more notorious “Bottom 99” list (the same names would often appear on both lists) all came together to form a clear, if twisted vision.
+Everything from the varied hand-lettering to the bizarre letters from inmates at an asylum, to their notorious “Top 99” list to their even more notorious “Bottom 99” list (the same names would often appear on both lists) all came together to form a clear, if twisted, vision.

 By 1980, the NYC punk phenomenon was all over except for the requisite flogging-of-the-corpse by the record and fashion industries.
 Ten years after its birth, the punk aesthetic had lost all sense of danger or titillation.
 What's left is pretty damned respectable.
 But some of the momentum that Punk magazine started, or at least carried through the late '70s, still survives not only in the publication you're holding right now but in thousands of raunchy little xeroxed music/comic fanzines that are being churned out today by kids who may never have seen or even heard of Punk magazine.
 As long as there's some misfit out there—and there's always plenty of ’em—who feels compelled to express his or her enthusiasm for something the general public wants to ignore, there's always going to be some crazy li’l magazine making a big stink and inspiring even more to follow suit.
-It's unlikely that anyone ever will get rich pulling these kinds of pranks, and anyone who gets close usually finds some way to shoot themselves in the foot.
+It's unlikely that anyone ever will get rich pulling these kinds of pranks, and those who get close usually find some way to shoot themselves in the foot.
 Yet as long as these misfits see a chance to kick up a little dust and send the “normals” into a state of fear and confusion, it'll always seem worth it.

 LONG LIVE THE HATE GENERATION